msillano/tuyaDAEMON/tuyaDAEMON/README.md

    - [node-red-node-serialport](https://flows.nodered.org/node/node-red-node-serialport)
    - [node-red-contrib-aedes](https://flows.nodered.org/node/node-red-contrib-aedes)

      Alternative: install a TuyaDAEMON module, then add the missing nodes as required by node-red messages.

-2. You can update the `node-red-contrib-tuya-smart-device` v.
-4.1.1: see [issue#83](https://github.com/vinodsr/node-red-contrib-tuya-smart-device/issues/83), or `node-red-contrib-tuya-smart-device` v.
-5.0.1: see [issue#113](https://github.com/vinodsr/node-red-contrib-tuya-smart-device/issues/113), replacing the file
-`...\node_modules\node-red-contrib-tuya-smart-device\src\tuya-smart-device.js`.
-4. The best way is to get the last version for single modules, starting from  [tuyaDAEMON.CORE-install-2.2.2.zip](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaDAEMON)).
+2. The best way is to get the last version for single modules, starting from  [tuyaDAEMON.CORE-install-2.2.2.zip](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaDAEMON).
-5. For any added module, read the flow description and see the info of the ´global MODULE config´ node, it contains all the updated configuration instructions (select the node the click the `[i]` button).
+3. For any added TuyaDEAMON module, read the flow description and see the info of the ´global MODULE config´ node, it contains all the updated configuration instructions (select the node the click the `[i]` button).
-6. In each module, you will find some standalone tests (see also each test node info), to verify your installation: after you can disable/delete them.
+4. In each module, you will find some standalone tests (see also each test node info), to verify your installation: after you can disable/delete them.

 ### CORE tips and tricks